SilvesterYu/DATS-SHU235-Information-Visualization-Labs/README.md

 1. package.json, package-lock.json can be different for different folders.
 Best to remove them before running anything.
 2. And then, in VSCode terminal, run

-(1) npm i -D webpack webpack.cli  (press Enter everytime if you just want the default values for all the fields.
+(1) npm i -D webpack webpack-cli  (press Enter everytime if you just want the default values for all the fields.
 This is usually the case :)

 (2) npm init (press yes for everything)